yugabyte/yugabyte-db/docs/content/latest/contribute/core-database/build-from-src-centos.md

 {{< note title="Note" >}}

 If you see errors, such as `g++: internal compiler error: Killed`, the system has probably run out of memory.
-Try again by running the build script with less concurrency `-j1`.
+Try again by running the build script with less concurrency, for example, `-j1`.

 {{< /note >}}